Register for Free edWebinars Below

 In addition, learn how a cooperative of regional networks in Minnesota supports broadband development and leadership for Minnesota school districts.
 Various state organizations coordinate to ensure that all students in Minnesota have access to scalable infrastructure, high-speed affordable bandwidth, and ubiquitous Wi-Fi for digital learning.
 These organizations provide value-added services such as network security, digital curriculum resources, network management, distance learning support, and other enterprise-level services.

-This edWebinar will be of particular benefit to school and district leaders, CIOs, and IT directors.
-There will be time to have your questions answered at the end of the presentation.
+This recorded edWebinar will be of particular benefit to school and district leaders, CIOs, and IT directors.

 About the Presenter